Popping-in?

 • Providing a client perspective in ways that chime with our designers and developers

-• Identifying opportunities and problem areas early so we can address them
+• Identifying opportunities and problem areas early and proposing ways to address them

 An active team member

-• Being an enthusiastic advocate of our approach, ethos and culture
+• Being an enthusiastic adopter of our approach, ethos and culture

 • Maintaining and improving our systems: accurately recording time, following admin procedures, swiftly responding to requests from colleagues